MaterializeInc/materialize/doc/user/content/ingest-data/snowcatcloud.md

 ```

 Furthermore, with the vast amount of data processed and potential network issues, it's not uncommon to receive duplicate records.
 You can use the
-`DISTINCT` clause to remove duplicates, for more details, refer to the webhook source [documentation](/sql/create-source/webhook/#duplicated-and-partial-events).
+`DISTINCT ON` clause to remove duplicates.
+For more details, refer to the webhook source [documentation](/sql/create-source/webhook/#handling-duplicated-and-partial-events).

 ---